yasirkhan872/iOS_assignment/README.md

 # iOS_assignment

-This project contains [The project aims to build a straightforward application that utilizes the New York Times Most Popular Articles API to display a list of articles based on the most viewed section.
+[The project aims to build a straightforward application that utilizes the New York Times Most Popular Articles API to display a list of articles based on the most viewed section.
 Utilizing a master/detail layout, the app provides a seamless user experience where tapping on an article from the list reveals its details].

 ## How to Run